scality/Zenko/docs/docsource/reference/bucket_operations/put_bucket_versioning.rst

 **Request Parameters**

-The PUT Bucket Versioning operation does not use Request Parameters.
+The PUT Bucket Versioning operation does not use request parameters.

 **Request Headers**